"They briefed me en route," Tracer announced as he landed next to Field Coordinator Anders. "Are those guys still holed up in there?"

 "Yeah!" came a barely audible yell from somewhere in the crowd.
 Tracer leapt over to where the reply originated, and was cut off before he got the chance to ask his obvious question.

 "Emergency alerts just came in from every radio station in the city.
-They say the ship was last seen heading due west and — oh, wait a minute!"
+They say the ship was last seen heading southwest and — oh, wait a minute!"

 The radio blurted out the latest report.
-The space ship, or aircraft, or whatever it was, had just stopped over the Los Angeles area.
+The space ship — or aircraft, or whatever it was — was making a beeline directly for Los Angeles.
 Without a word, Tracer leapt from the ground in a smeared blur of yellow and was on his way.

 Send comments regarding this Web page to: